 What will my website look like?

-You website can be designed using various themes.
-Some themes have a pre-built look where you can’t change much, others are designed with a drag and drop editor making creating any sort of website easy.
+Your website can be designed using various themes.
+Some themes have a pre-built look where you can only change a little; others are designed with a drag-and-drop editor, making creating any website easy.

-Most tend to be over complicate things from a design perspective.
-From a practical standpoint you design and layout should depend on what it is you’re trying to create.
+Most tend to overcomplicate things from a design perspective.
+From a practical standpoint, your design and layout should depend on what you’re trying to create.

-An ecommerce website will have a different layout that a business website with a blog or a real estate website.
-Regardless, the look, design and layout of your website depends on the WordPress them and your design choices.
+An e-commerce website will have a different layout than a business website with a blog or a real estate website.
+Regardless, your website’s look, design, and structure depend on the WordPress theme and design choices.

-You just created your own WordPress powered website and we just went through a few design layouts.
-The first thing you’re going to want to do is design your website so it looks the way you want.
-For that we will need to install a WordPress theme.
+You created your WordPress-powered website, and we went through a few design layouts.
+You will first want to design your website so it looks the way you want.
+For that, we will need to install a WordPress theme.

 For themes, you have two options, free and paid.